VouchForMe Achieves Market Capitalization of $300,364.83 (IPL)

-VouchForMe (CURRENCY:IPL) traded 6.9% higher against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on December 15th.
+VouchForMe (CURRENCY:IPL) traded 6.9% higher against the dollar during the one day period ending at 21:00 PM Eastern on December 16th.
+In the last week, VouchForMe has traded 5.2% higher against the dollar.
 VouchForMe has a total market capitalization of $300,364.83 and $759.00 worth of VouchForMe was traded on exchanges in the last 24 hours.
-One VouchForMe coin can now be purchased for approximately $0.0012 or 0.00000002 BTC on major cryptocurrency exchanges.
-During the last seven days, VouchForMe has traded 5.2% higher against the dollar.
+One VouchForMe coin can currently be purchased for about $0.0012 or 0.00000002 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded 2,618,096.3% higher against the dollar and now trades at $25.59 or 0.00045023 BTC.